Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 Note: these string substitutions are not available in the **Python Annotation** filter.
 Access to time information remains unchanged in that filter.

+## Favorite directory customization in file dialog

+You can now customize a set of favorite directories displayed in file dialogs.
+Buttons to "Add current directory to favorites", "Remove current directory from favorites" and "Reset favorites to system default" are available in the dialog.
+The context menu that appears when right-clicking a directory in the files list now includes "Add to favorites", "Remove from favorites", "Rename", and "Open in file explorer" options.
+When the "Open in file explorer" option is selected, if the selected item is a directory, it will be opened in the system file explorer.
+Otherwise, if a file or nothing is selected, the current directory is opened in the file explorer.
+The context menu shows a "Delete empty directory" when right-clicking an empty directory in the files list.

+When right-clicking a directory in the favorites list, a "Rename label" option is available, which can also be triggered by pressing the F2 key.
+It only renames the label displayed in the favorites list and not the actual folder name.
+If a favorites directory does not exist (e.g., it was deleted), the name is greyed out and in italic, and the icon indicates a warning and the tooltip says that the path does not exist.

+Standard shortcuts to some buttons in the file dialog have been added as well. `Alt+Left` goes back, `Alt+Right` goes forward, `Alt+Up` goes to the parent directory and `Ctrl+N` creates a new directory.
+The "Create New Folder" button is now disabled when opening an existing file.

+XXXX Add image of favorites

 ## New stride property for animations

 It is now possible to change the granularity of the animation using the **Stride** property in the animation view.
 This property only makes sense in the **Snap to Timesteps** and **Sequence** mode, i.e., when there is a fixed number of frames.
 The **Stride** property allows skipping a fixed number of frames to control how many frames should be displayed.
 For example, with a dataset having a time domain of `[0,1,2,3,4,5,6]` and when setting the stride to 2, only the times `[0,2,4,6]` will be used.
 The stride is taken into account when using the `Play`, `Go To Next Frame` or `Go To Previous Frame` buttons.
 A stride of 1 will act as the default behavior, i.e., no frames are skipped.